gabssnake/observablehq-docs/docs/notebooks/templates.md

 4. Replace the template contents with your own data, and make any edits to customize your notebook.
 Underneath the pre-packaged Templates there is limitless flexibility.
 The code and data are right there, so you can customize, extend, and re-write any or all of it, as you see fit.

-## Create custom templates {#custom-templates}
+## Custom templates
 <PricingBadge level="pro" />

-If you have a [Pro Team](https://observablehq.com/@observablehq/team-and-individual-workspaces?collection=@observablehq/workspaces#teamPrivate) or [Pro Individual](https://observablehq.com/@observablehq/team-and-individual-workspaces?collection=@observablehq/workspaces#cell-1094) account, Observable offers the ability to create your own custom templates.
+If you have a Pro Team or Pro Individual account, Observable offers the ability to create your own custom templates.
 These can be tailored to exactly suit your working methods.
 You will be able to create new notebooks even faster because the template is customized to save you from repetitive steps.

 Once created, custom templates appear as a choice whenever anyone chooses to create a new notebook.